ilya40umov/KotLink/docs/deployment-guide.md

 #### Monitoring

-KotLink server also exposes some endpoints that help with monitoring how it's doing:
+KotLink server also exposes a few endpoints that help with monitoring its status:

 * `/actuator/health` - (unprotected) reports health of the application
-* `/actuator/metrics` and `/actuator/metrics/{metric}` -
+* `/actuator/metrics/` and `/actuator/metrics/{metric}` -
-(behind Basic Auth) allow checking the list of metric names and their concrete values
+(both behind Basic Auth) allow checking the list of metric names and their concrete values
-* `/actuator/prometheus` - (behind Basic Auth) allows fetching all metric values in Prometheus format
+* `/actuator/prometheus` - (also behind Basic Auth) allows fetching all metrics values in Prometheus format

 To access protected endpoint, KotLink has a special user with name `kotlinkactuator` password `kotlinkpass`.
 This user can't access anything other than `/actuator/*`